lenderpanel

 Recently asked questions about conveyancing in St Pancras

-I have recentlybecome aware that Arc property Solicitors have closed.
-They conducted my conveyancing in St Pancras for a purchase of a leasehold flat 18 months ago.
-How can I be sure that the property is in my name in the name of the former proprietor?
+I have todaydiscovered that Action Conveyancing have been shut down.
+They carried out my conveyancing in St Pancras for a purchase of a leasehold flat 9 months ago.
+How can I be sure that my home is in my name in the name of the previous owner?

-The quickest way to check if the premises is registered to you, you can carry out a search of the land registry (£3.00).
+The easiest method to see if the premises is in your name, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of St Pancras conveyancing specialists.

 Last updated